WORLD SUMMIT AWARD AND THE UNITED NATIONS

 NOVEMBER 16, EL KRAM PALEXPO - CENTRAL PLACE

-Key participants handing over the awards:
+Key participants presenting the awards:

 The official contribution of the Austrian Government for the WSIS was the Austrian e-Content Village, presented by WSA.
 Best practice examples in e-Content from around the world were presented at the exhibition platform in Tunis from November 14th to 19th.